patrodyne/hisrc-basicjaxb/higher/explore/Ex002-PurchaseOrder/src/test/resources/org/patrodyne/jvnet/basicjaxb/ex002/Explorer.md

-# HiSrc BasicJAXB Ex002 PurchaseOrder
+# HiSrc BasicJAXB Ex002: PurchaseOrder

 Let's [explore][1] the three most commonly used plug-ins in the _HiSrc BasicJAXB_ framework: `hashCode`, `equals` and `toString`.
 These plug-ins extend the [XJC][7] API to implement their eponymous Object methods.
 Unlike their default Object methods, these overrides incorporate the declared field values from the schema definition.
 To make it interesting, we will use the _Purchase Order_ model to define the XML Schema and generate classes.

-> **Hint:** As you read through this exploration, feel free to edit your copy of "Explore.java" to experiment with the conepts being presented.
+> **Hint:** As you read through this exploration, feel free to edit your copy of `Explore.java` to experiment with the concepts being presented.

 ## Purchase Order Schema

-A purchase order (PO) is a commercial document issued by a buyer to a seller, indicating types, quantities, and agreed prices for products or services.
+A purchase order (PO) is a commercial document issued by a buyer to a seller, indicating types, quantities, and negotiated prices for products or services.

 In our [model][2], a purchase order has billing/shipping addresses, carrier/payment preferences and item lines.
 The items have product references, quantity and a shipping date.
 Products are grouped separately into catalogues.
 Our schema includes a concept for _Stageable_ to represent the current processing stage of an entity: open, hold, active, closed or canceled.